llausa/coder_academy_terminal_app/README.md

 ## UI/UX
   Santiago's Humble To-Do App is a text-based productivity terminal application.

   The User can boot up the app without any command line arguments.
-A to-do list will be automatically generated for that day.

   ![no command line args](https://github.com/llausa/coder_academy_terminal_app/blob/master/imgs/no_command_line_args.png)

-  Once the app has "booted up", the User will be shown a menu with all available options they can input (see Features/Scope).
+  Once the app has "booted up", the User will be shown a menu with all available commands they can input (see Features).

   The User will also be presented with all command options that are available in the app every time the app prompts them for an input.
-There's even a help section explaining all commands and what they do.
+There's even a help section explaining all commands.

   ![app_menu](https://github.com/llausa/coder_academy_terminal_app/blob/master/imgs/app_menu.png)

   The User only needs to type the command they want to run when prompted.

+  The User will be able to list to-do items from their To-Do List by using the 'to-do list' command.
+The command will pretty print the array of To-Do items right on the terminal.

   The User will be able to add to-do items to their To-Do List by using the 'add to-do' command.
 The command will then prompt the User for the description of the to-do and a due date (optional).
 This information will be stored locally.